strNophix/gocron-server/README.md

 # gocron-server
 Small job scheduling server/library based on [gocron](https://github.com/go-co-op/gocron).
-Besides providing cron-functionality it also offers a gRPC API to manually trigger the jobs.
+Besides providing cron-functionality it also offers a gRPC API to manually trigger/schedule jobs and listen for their completion.

 Sample config:
 ```toml